digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/kms/encrypted_private_key_storage/encrypted_private_key_storage_gcp.rst

    :end-before: user-manual-entry-end: EncryptedStoreReverted

 .. warning::
-    We strongly advise against this as it will force Canton to decrypt its private keys and store them in clear.
+    This forces Canton to decrypt its private keys and store them in clear; it is not recommended.

-Encrypted private key storage can be enabled again by deleting the ``reverted`` field and re-configuring it as shown in :ref:`Encrypted Private Key Storage Configuration <encrypted_private_key_storage_gcp>`.
+Encrypted private key storage can be enabled again by deleting the ``reverted`` field and reconfiguring it as shown in :ref:`Encrypted Private Key Storage Configuration <encrypted_private_key_storage_gcp>`.

 .. _manual-gcp-kms-wrapper-key-rotation: